saar1221/Rafi-BarberShop-App/README.md

 , Registration and Login using firebase Authentication cloud Database.
 In addition, animations are used, such as book appointments.
 I used NAVIGATION STACK AND TAB technologies to switch between screens.
-For data transfer I used REDUX which stores the user information and the appointment he selected.
+For data transfer I used REDUX which stores the user information and the appointment he selected before i upload it to the DB.

 # register screen